sourcegraph/learn/posts/how-to-troubleshoot-JavaScript-SyntaxError-missing-}-after-function-body.md

 function coffee() {}
 ```

-By taking this approacb, you can avoid forgetting or missing to close the brackets.
+By taking this approach, you can avoid forgetting or missing the closing brackets.

 ## Format code with indentation

 Formatting your code using indentation or spaces is another way to locate errors.
-By doing this, you will be able to visualize the code better and find the error faster.
+By doing this, you will be able to visualize the code more readily and find the error faster.

 IDEs (code editors) have extensions that can help you do the formatting automatically.
 One example of such an extension is [Prettier](https://prettier.io/).
-There is also an option like [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2), which colorizes each pair of matching brackets with the same color so you can identify them and avoid errors.
+There is the [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) extension, which colorizes each pair of matching brackets with the same color so you can identify them and avoid errors.

 ## Learn more